-AWS Multi-Factor Authentication (MFA) is a simple best practice that adds an extra layer of protection on top of your username and password.
-With MFA enabled, when a user signs in to an AWS website, they will be prompted for their username and password (the first factor—what they know), as well as for an authentication code from their AWS MFA device (the second factor—what they have).
+AWS Multi-Factor Authentication (MFA) is a simple best practice that adds an extra layer of protection on top of your user name and password.
+With MFA enabled, when a user signs in to an AWS website, they will be prompted for their user name and password (the first factor—what they know), as well as for an authentication code from their AWS MFA device (the second factor—what they have).
 Taken together, these multiple factors provide increased security for your AWS account settings and resources.

 You can enable MFA for your AWS account and for individual IAM users you have created under your account.
 MFA can be also be used to control access to AWS service APIs.

-Once you've obtained a supported hardware or virtual MFA device, AWS does not charge any additional fees for using MFA.
+After you've obtained a supported hardware or virtual MFA device, AWS does not charge any additional fees for using MFA.

 |See table below.

-|Physical Form Factor||Use your existing smartphone, tablet, or computer running any application that supports the open TOTP standard.||Tamper-evident hardware keyfob device provided by Gemalto, a 3rd-party provider.|
+|Physical Form Factor||Use your existing smartphone or tablet running any application that supports the open TOTP standard.||Tamper-evident hardware key fob device provided by Gemalto, a third-party provider.||Tamper-evident hardware display card device provided by Gemalto, a third-party provider.||Any mobile device that can receive Short Message Service (SMS) messages.||Tamper-evident hardware key fob device provided by SurePassID, a third-party provider.|

 |Features||Support for multiple tokens on a single device.||The same type of device used by many financial services and enterprise IT organizations.||Similar to key fob devices, but in a convenient form factor that fits in your wallet like a credit card.||Familiar option with low setup costs.||A key fob device

 For more information about AWS multi-factor authentication, see the IAM FAQs.